 We may collect personal information from the following sources:

-• Photos and Video taken within Pod sessions and activities
+- Photos and Video taken with Pod sessions and activities.

 Your rights regarding your personal data